SECURIoTESIGN/SECURIoTESIGN/SecD4CLOUDMOBILEv1.1/securityTesting/AttackGroupMaaSToBotnet.md

-In order to avoid or prevent *Malware as a Service, Side-Channel, Botnets* attacks, the following security tests should be performed.
+In order to avoid or prevent *Malware as a Service, Side-Channel and Botnets* attacks, the following security tests should be performed.

 </style>